Salt (rapper): Career

 James appeared on VH1's inaugural Hip Hop Honors program in November 2004, along with Pepa, but they did not perform.
 Salt, Pepa, and Spinderella, however, did perform on the second Hip Hop Honors on September 22, 2005, performing their hit "Whatta Man".
 This was the trio's first performance as Salt-N-Pepa since 1999.
 On October 23, 2008, Salt-N-Pepa performed "Shoop", "Push It", and "Whatta Man" at the 2008 BET Hip Hop Awards.
 In 2009, James was featured in the Generation Gospel Exclusive on 106 & Gospel.

+in 2025, James was inducted into Rock and Roll Hall of Fame as a member of Salt-N-Pepa.

 Personal life

 James dated Salt-N-Pepa group manager Hurby Azor during the early start of the group from 1984 until 1989.
 James married her husband Gavin Wray on Christmas Eve 2000, although they dated for ten years before the marriage.
 James and Wray have two children.

 James and her daughter are referenced in Tupac's song "Keep Ya Head Up".
 In an interview James stated she considers herself a feminist "in a way", emphasizing the need for women to avoid complete emotional and financial dependence on men.
 Songs like "Tramp" and "Shake Your Thang" by Salt-N-Pepa express such feminist themes as female autonomy.
 She was baptized into the Seventh-day Adventist Church on a mission trip in Ethiopia with Oakwood College.